 We advise you not to leave valuables in the van/minibus at any time, even when locked, and never leave anything valuables in the van/minibus overnight.

-In the unlikely event of a complaint, please talk to your Tour Director who will do his/her best to resolve the problem.
-In a hotel, please speak to the Receptionist, however, if the situation is not resolved refer to your Tour Director.
+In the unlikely event of a complaint, please talk to your Tour Director (Guide/driver) who will do his/her best to resolve the problem.
+In a hotel, please speak to the Receptionist, however, if the situation is not resolved refer to your Tour Director (Guide/driver).

 If you have a credit card, we strongly recommend that you bring it with you, since this gives you extra financial flexibility while traveling.

-The major international credit cards, especially Visa or Mastercard, are accepted by many restaurants, shops, and hotels.
+The major international credit cards, especially Visa or Mastercard, are accepted by most of the restaurants, shops, and hotels.
 The bill you sign will be made out in much the same way as at home, except that the total will be in the local currency.
 This will be converted into your home currency by the credit card company and invoiced in the usual way.

-Before leaving home, be sure to advise your credit card company that you will be traveling, as some companies will block the credit card when they notice unusual charge activity.
+Before leaving home, be sure to advise your credit card company that you will be traveling (inform the bank to which countries), as some companies will block the credit card when they notice unusual charge activity.

 Since January 1, 2009, Slovakia changed Slovak crowns into Euro.
 We recommend buying at least some euros to have some cash for souvenirs as in some places may be difficult to find an exchange office or bank.

-If at any time on your guided holiday you require a doctor, please inform your driver/guide or Tour Director who will arrange this for you.
+If at any time on your guided holiday you require a doctor, please inform your Guide/driver or Tour Director who will arrange this for you.